PanyaOu/www_Senior_Project/README.md

 4. Answer the prompted questions and provide the required information.
 5. An HTML file for your portfolio website will be automatically generated based on your inputs.

 This project offers a unique and simplified approach to website portfolio creation.
-If you have any issues or questions, feel free to open an issue in this GitHub repository.
-Happy coding!